w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 When the accounts endpoint response is successful and has at least one account:

-* The sign-in state is set to “signed-in” if it was previously “unknown”
+* The sign-in state is set to “logged-in” if it was previously “unknown”

 When an error is received from the accounts endpoint or no accounts are returned:

-* If the sign-in state was unknown, the sign-in state is set to “signed out”.
+* If the sign-in state was unknown, the sign-in state is set to “logged out”.
 No UI is displayed and the promise is rejected as usual
-    * This is used when launching this API, when the browser has no stored IDP sign-in data, and also when an IDP starts supporting FedCM, where the user can also be signed in without the sign-in status being set.
-This allows us to handle these cases without being required to show UI when the user is not signed in
+    * This is used when launching this API, when the browser has no stored IDP sign-in data, and also when an IDP starts supporting FedCM, where the user can also be logged in without the sign-in status being set.
+This allows us to handle these cases without being required to show UI when the user is not logged in
     * This does incur a one-time timing attack per IDP.
 Since this can only happen once per IDP/browser profile, it seems impractical for an attacker to rely on.
         * An alternative solution is to show the sign-in UI even in this case
-* If the sign-in state was “signed in”, the sign-in state is set to “signed out”.
+* If the sign-in state was “logged in”, the sign-in state is set to “logged out”.
 An error dialog is displayed that also allows the user to sign in to the IDP.
 The exact UI is TBD; the dialog may not explicitly say something like “we thought you were logged in to the IDP”.
     * The primary case where this will happen is if the session is invalidated server-side, either because of session-length settings, because the user forced logout on other devices, or other reasons.
     * We show a dialog in this situation to discourage trackers using this
     * This dialog is why there is a sign-in URL being added in this proposal, so that the user has a way to recover instead of being presented with a useless dialog.
 However, having this URL is also useful for other UI enhancements.